Khairul Imam Zakiri

-Khairul Imam Zakiri (born 19 December 2001) is an Indonesian professional footballer who plays as an attacking midfielder or winger for Liga 1 club Persita Tangerang.
+Khairul Imam Zakiri (born 19 December 2001) is an Indonesian professional footballer who plays as an attacking midfielder or winger.

 Club career

+ASIOP FC

+On 2021, Zakiri signed a one-year contract with Liga 3 club ASIOP.
+He made 9 league appearances and scored 1 goal for ASIOP FC in the 2021 Liga 3 (Indonesia).

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 1 in the 2022 season.
 Zakiri made his league debut on 14 September 2022 in a match against PSIS Semarang at the Indomilk Arena, Tangerang.

+International career

+Zakiri was part of the Indonesia U-19 team that finished third in 2019 AFF U-19 Youth Championship.
+In August 2020, Zakiri was included on Indonesia national under-19 football team 30-man list for Training Center in Croatia.